GrinonBarrett/Taksidos/To Do.md

 * Recreate the old Mountain Devil (dracnoic butrowing wyrms) for this system.
 * Recreate the old Etermi creature for this system.
 * Recreate the T Rex and Brachiosaurus creatures for this system.
 * Create Chalcedon creature (Like pokemon's graveler but made of bnded gemstone.
 Acquires sustanance by tunneling into ore deposits).
+* Give the jester the ability to roll exotic attacks into a ball they can juggle.
+Rewuires a move, action, or reaction to maintain.
+Lasts for a minute.
+Can benefit from ant warrior mastery possessed.
+Can have up to their [Rflx] bonus +1 at a time.

 -----
 Add more alternatively sized weapons